-SetNetworkProtocols Access Class: WRITE_SYSTEM Message name Description SetNetworkProtocolsRequest This message configures one or m supported by the device.
-There are HTTP, HTTPS and RTSP.
-The followard protocol: • Port • Enable/disable tt:NetworkProtocol NetworkProtocol e currently three protocols defined, owing parameters can be set for SetNetworkProtocols- Response This is an empty message. , Fault codes Description env:Sender ter:InvalidArgVal ter:ServiceNotSupported The supplied network service is no t supported. env:Sender ter:InvalidArgVal ter:PortAlreadyInUse The selected port is already in use. env:Receiver ter:ActionNotSupported ter:EnablingTlsFailed The device doesn't support TLS or TLS is not configured appropriately.
+SetNetworkProtocols Access Class: WRITE_SYSTEM Message name Description SetNetworkProtocolsRequest This message configures one or more defined network protocols supported by the device.
+There are currently three protocols defined, HTTP, HTTPS and RTSP.
+The following parameters can be set for each protocol: Port Enable/disable tt:NetworkProtocol NetworkProtocols [1][unbounded] SetNetworkProtocols- Response This is an empty message.
+Fault codes Description env:Sender ter:InvalidArgVal ter:ServiceNotSupported The supplied network service is not supported. env:Sender ter:InvalidArgVal ter:PortAlreadyInUse The selected port is already in use. env:Receiver ter:ActionNotSupported ter:EnablingTlsFailed The device doesn't support TLS or TLS is not configured appropriately.